-Early in their careers, bench scientists and experimental researchers are taught to maintain notebooks or computer logs of every work detail-including design, procedures, equipment, raw results, processing techniques, statistical methods of analysis.
-Unfortunately, few computational experiments research at every level, from departmental decisions to grant funding and journal publication.
-The current academic and industrial research system places primary emphasis on publication and project results, with little attention to reproducibility.
-It penalizes those who devote the time needed to produce really reproducible research.
+The research system must offer institutional rewards for producing reproducible research at every level from departmental decisions to grant funding and journal publication.
+The current academic and industrial research system places primary emphasis on publication and project results and little on reproducibility.
+It penalizes those devoting time to producing really reproducible research.
 It is regrettable that software development is often discounted.
 It has been compared to, say, constructing a telescope, rather than doing real science.
-Thus, scientists are discouraged from writing or testing code.
+Thus, scientists are discouraged from spending time writing or testing code.
 Sadly, NSF-funded projects on average remain accessible on the web only about a year after funding ends.
 Researchers are busy with new projects and lack the time or money to preserve the old.
 With the ever-increasing importance of computation and software, such attitudes and practices must change.

-Software and data should be "open by default," in the absence of conflicts with other considerations, such as confidentiality.
-Grant proposals involving computational work should be required to provide such details as standards for: dataset and software documentation, including reuse (some agencies already have such requirements [11]); persistence of resulting software and dataset preservation and archiving; standards for sharing resulting software among reviewers and other researchers.
+Funding Agencies, Journals, and Employers Should Support This Change.
+Software and data should be "open by default" unless it conflicts with other considerations, such as confidentiality.
+Grant proposals involving computational work should be required to provide details such as standards for: dataset and software documentation, including reuse (some agencies already have such requirements [6]); persistence of resulting software and dataset preservation and archiving; standards for sharing resulting software among reviewers and other researchers.

-Funding agencies should add "reproducibility" to the specific examples, such as "Broader Impact" statements, that proposals could include.
-Software and dataset cura-

-The research system must offer institutional rewards for producing reproducible tion should be explicitly included in grant proposals and recognized as a scientific contribution by funding agencies.
-Templates for data management plans that include making software open and available could be provided, perhaps by funding agencies, or by institutional archiving and library centers
+Funding agencies should add "reproducible research" to the list of specific examples that proposals could include in their requirements such as "Broader Impact" statements.
+Software and dataset curation should be explicitly included in grant proposals and recognized as a scientific contribution by funding agencies.
+Templates for data management plans could be made available that include making software open and available, perhaps by funding agencies, or by institutional archiving and library centers [7].